Tineco A11 Review

 How Does the Tineco A11 Clean?

-Thanks to the multitude of tools, the Tineco A11 is one of the most versatile cordless stick vacuums available in the market.
+Thanks to its many tools, the Tineco A11 is one of the most versatile cordless stick vacuums on the market.

-It is usable in different configurations as a handheld or stick vacuum, depending on the attachment.
+Depending on the attachment, it is usable in different configurations as a handheld or stick vacuum.

-One advantage over the Pure One S12 is its more compact design, so it’s lighter on the arm if you use it to clean areas high above, such as ceiling vents.
+One advantage over the Pure One S12 is its more compact design, which makes it lighter on the arm if you use it to clean areas high above, such as ceiling vents.

-However, the primary function of the A11 is to clean floors, and it does it with high-efficiency thanks to the design of the primary cleaning attachments – the multi-tasker and the soft roller power brush.
+However, the A11’s primary function is to clean floors, and it does it with high-efficiency thanks to the design of the primary cleaning attachments—the multi-tasker and the soft roller power brush.

-Don’t let the terminology confuse you; these tools are similar to the Dyson V8’s direct-drive and soft roller attachment.
+Don’t let the terminology confuse you; these tools resemble the Dyson V8’s direct-drive and soft roller attachment.

 One feature I like with these tools is the row of LED headlights that will help track dust.

-All the tools are usable with or without the extension tube, which gives this vacuum its versatility.
+All the tools are usable with or without the extension tube, giving this vacuum versatility.

 Cleaning Performance

-To test how the Tineco A11 performs on hard floors and carpet, I tested it on various types of debris such as quaker oats (first photo), coffee (second photo), quinoa (third), and pet litter (fourth).
+To test how the Tineco A11 performs on hard floors and carpets, I tested it on various types of debris, such as quaker oats (first photo), coffee (second photo), quinoa (third), and pet litter (fourth).

 I also tested it on Fruit loops to see how it does on huge pieces of dirt.